 Again another valid point by Irwin and Mandel is that information credibility generally incorporates confirmation ‘by other independent sources’ as a key determinant.
 However, how many independent sources must provide confirmation for information to be judged credible?
 And should relationships of affinity, hostility or independence between the sources be considered as that seems absolutely relevant?
 Lastly, as I noted before, an emphasis on consistency with existing evidence may encourage confirmation bias hence there may be a delicate balance between confirmation and independence.
 All together, Irwin and Mandel do raise a number of valid points in relation to the criteria used to come to the reliability and credibility ratings, something that really needs further thought.

 The criticism as discussed above shows that the Admiralty Code and derived information evaluation systems as currently in use in the Westen Military and Intelligence agencies are likely not perfect.
-In particular, the system was devised 80 years ago with a view on brining order to the chaos of the then information anarchy and was primarily aimed at evaluating information from HUMINT sources so may not be fit for purpose anymore in the 21st century.
+In particular, the system was devised 80 years ago with a view on brining order to the chaos of the then information anarchy.
+It was primarily aimed at evaluating information from HUMINT sources, so may not be fit for purpose anymore in the 21st century.

 That said, the strength of the Admiralty Code is certainly that it forces analysts to explicitly think about the different dimensions of the information they work with.
 Moreover, I have not come across an alternative that solves all potential points of criticism.
 More about potential (practical) solutions will be covered in one of the following posts in this series.
 In the post next-up, however, I will first map how other organisations such as NGOs and media aim to organise the evaluation of credibility of information from (open) sources.